Radoslawq007/BitBudCoiN/EXCHANGE-INTEGRATION.md

 This differs from Bitcoin, which selects on most-cumulative-work specifically because length is exploitable when difficulty varies.
 See section 13.

+### Signature enforcement

+Every `transfer` in a block at or above height 3,070 must carry a valid Ed25519 signature, verified on both the single-block and full-chain paths.
+See section 14 for why the threshold exists and what lies below it.

 ### Timestamp rules